Why diets don't work

 On top of all of that, cutting certain foods or food groups from your diet (to lose weight), can negatively impact your gut microbiome, sleep quality and mental health.

-What should I eat?
 Countless research studies demonstrate the benefits of following a Mediterranean style of eating that is high in plant food, extra virgin olive oil, nuts, seeds, legumes and whole grains.
 Fibre is incredibly important for supporting a healthy microbiome and can be easily obtained from a diet that is high in plant food.
+Eating a wide variety of different plant foods provides an array of health-promoting vitamins, minerals and antioxidants.

 Healthy fats from avocado, nuts, seeds along with omega-3 fatty acids found in oily fish, are important for keeping your cells healthy, reducing inflammation and supporting cognitive function.